-The details of securi I he details of security given for all loans are as under : Type of Loan As at 31st March 2022 As at 31st March 2021 Secured Loan For HDFC Bank RTL II: For HDFC Bank Rupee Term Loan I: A first ranking pari passu charge over movable fixed assets (movable fixed assets) of the Borrower (except any ROU, ROW, any immovable fixed assets) lease assets, lease assets and all other assets which are not permitted to be transferred in of the Borrower.
-The working capitallenders will the name of the Bank).
-1. A first pari passu charge on the fixed assets (movable fixed assets) lease assets and all other assets which are not permitted to be transferred in of the Borrower.
-The working capitallenders will the name of the Bank).
-Permissible in favor of the Bank).
-A first ranking pari passu charge over movable fixed assets and all other assets assets assets assets assets assets assets assets assets as a second pari passu charge or current assets.
-Rou, ROW, any immovable fixed assets.
-2. A second pari passu charge or current assets.
-Permissible in favor of the Bank).
-A first ranking pari passu charge over movable fixed a permitted to be transferred in the name of the favor of the Bank).
-For HDFC Bank RTL II: For HDFC Bank Rupee Term Loan I: A first ranking pari pass charge over movable fixed assets For HDFC Bank Rupee Term Loan I: A first ranking pari pass ucharge over movable fixed assets 1.
-A first pari pass ucharge on the fixed assets (movable and immovable properties) of the Borrower, both present and future (except any toth present and future with other secured term lenders which are not permitted to be transferred in of the Borrower.
-The working capital lenders will have first pari pass ucharge on the above current assets.
-ROU, ROW, any immovable fixed assets, lease assets and all other secured permover.
-The working capital lenders will have first pari pass ucharge on the above current assets.
-ROU, ROW, any immovable fixed assets, lease assets and all other secured term lenders which are not permissible fixed assets.
-ROU, ROW, any immovable fixed assets, lease assets and all other assets.
-ROU, ROW, any immovable fixed assets (both present and future) of the Borrower (except any ROU, ROW, any immovable fixed assets, lease assets which are not permissible in favor of the Bank).
-Guarantee by None o Directors or others None of the loan has been guaranteed by the directors or others None of the loan has been guaranteed by the directors or None of the loan has been guaranteed by the directors or others others Loan from related party Loan from related None of the loan has been taken from the related party(ies) None of the loan has been taken from the related party(ies) party None of the loan has been taken from the related party(ies) Note 20.2 : The Com ipany has obtained various borrowings from banks on basis of Note 20.2: The Company has obtained various borrowings from banks on basis of above security wherein submission of the quarterly returns/ statements of current assets is not required as per sanction letter.
+The details of security given for all loans are as under:

+Type of Loan As at 31st March 2022 As at 31st March 2021 Secured Loan A first ranking pari passu charge over movable fixed assets (moth present and future) of the Borrower (except any other assets which are not permissible in favor of the Bank).
+For HDFC Bank Rupee Term Loan I: 1.
+A first pari passu charge on the fixed assets (mother assets and all present and future) of the Borrower and/or creation of charge is not permissible in favor of the Bank).
+For HDFC Bank Rupee Term Loan I: Of the Borrower and/or creation of charge is not permissible in favor of the Bank).
+A first ranking pari passu charge on the fixed assets, lasse assets and for the Bank asset asset and for the Bank asset and for the Bank asset asset asset asset asset asset asset asset and for the Bank asset ass For HDFC Bank RTL II: A first pari passu charge over movable fixed assets (both present and future) of the Borrower (except any present and future) of the Borrower.
+The working capital lenders will have first pari passu charge on the above current assets.
+ROU, ROW, any immovable fixed assets, lease assets and all other above current assets.
+The working capital lenders will have first pari passu charge on the above current assets.
+For HDFC Bank Rupee Term Loan II: A first ranking pari passu charge over moveable fixed assets (both present and future) of the Borrower (except any ROU, ROW, any immovable fixed assets and all other assets which are not permitted to be transferred in the name of the Borrower and/or creation of charge is not permitsible in favor of the Bank).
+Guarantee by None o Directors or others None of the loan has been guaranteed by the directors or others None of the loan has been guaranteed by the directors or None of the loan has been guaranteed by the directors or others others Loan from related party Loan from related None of the loan has been taken from the related party(ies) None of the loan has been taken from the related party(ies) party None of the loan has been taken from the related party(ies)

+Note 20.2.
+The Company has obtained various borrowings from banks on basis of above security wherein submission of the quarterly returns/ statements of current assets is not required as per sanction letter.